 - Application Level Gateways (ALGs).
 Applications which use non-standard connections or port numbers are normally blocked by the Firewall.
 The ability to define and allow such applications is provided, to enable such applications to be used normally. - Special Applications.
 This feature, also called Port Triggering, allows you to use Internet applications which normally do not function when used behind a firewall. - Virtual Servers.
 This feature allows Internet users to access Internet servers on your LAN.
 The required setup is quick and easy. - Dynamic DNS Support.
 DDNS, when used with the Virtual Servers feature, allows users to connect to Servers on your LAN using a Domain Name, even if you have a dynamic IP address which changes every time you connect. - URL Filter.
 Use the URL Filter to block access to undesirable Web sites by LAN users. - Firewall.
 As well as the built-in firewall to protect your LAN, you can define Firewall Rules to determine which incoming and outgoing traffic should be permitted. - Scheduling.
 Both the URL Filter and Firewall rules can be scheduled to operate only at certain times.
 This provides great flexibility in controlling Internet -bound traffic. - Logs.
 Define what data is recorded in the Logs, and optionally send log data to a Syslog Server.
-Log data can also be E-mailed to you.
+Log data can also be E-mailed to you. - VPN Pass through Support.
+PCs with VPN (Virtual Private Networking) software using PPTP, L2TP and IPSec are transparently supported - no configuration is required.

-Wireless Features
+VPN Features